appbaseio/reactive-manual/content/docs/range-components/RangeInput.md

 - **className** `String`
     CSS class to be injected on the component container.
 - **style** `Object`
-    CSS styles to be applied to the **DynamicRangeSlider** component.
+    CSS styles to be applied to the **RangeInput** component.
 - **customQuery** `Function`
     takes **value** and **props** as parameters and **returns** the data query to be applied to the component, as defined in Elasticsearch Query DSL.
-    `Note:` customQuery is called on value changes in the **DynamicRangeSlider** component as long as the component is a part of `react` dependency of at least one other component.
+    `Note:` customQuery is called on value changes in the **RangeInput** component as long as the component is a part of `react` dependency of at least one other component.
 - **beforeValueChange** `Function`
     is a callback function which accepts component's future **value** as a parameter and **returns** a promise.
 It is called everytime before a component's value changes.
 The promise, if and when resolved, triggers the execution of the component's query and if rejected, kills the query execution.
 This method can act as a gatekeeper for query execution, since it only executes the query after the provided promise has been resolved.
 - **onValueChange** `Function`
     is a callback function which accepts component's current **value** as a parameter.
 It is called everytime the component's value changes.
 This prop is handy in cases where you want to generate a side-effect on value selection.
-For example: You want to show a pop-up modal with the valid discount coupon code when a user selects a particular range in a DynamicRangeSlider.
+For example: You want to show a pop-up modal with the valid discount coupon code when some range is selected in a "Discounted Price" RangeInput.
 - **onQueryChange** `Function`
     is a callback function which accepts component's **prevQuery** and **nextQuery** as parameters.
 It is called everytime the component's query changes.
 This prop is handy in cases where you want to generate a side-effect whenever the component's query would change.
 - **react** `Object`
-    specify dependent components to reactively update **DynamicRangeSlider's** data view.
+    specify dependent components to reactively update **RangeInput's** data view.
     - **key** `String`
         one of `and`, `or`, `not` defines the combining clause.
         - **and** clause implies that the results will be filtered by matches from **all** of the associated component states.